mmcaulif/Cardio/README.md

 # GymCardio

 ## Immediate to do list
-* [ ] Implement 'step_for' function in Collector!

-* [ ] Create dummy env for testing logging, collection and sampling!

-* [ ] Revisit A2C implementation, issue might be in the collector?

-## Lower priority
 * [ ] Create package!
   * basic implementation done, need to do PyPi and look into further improvements

+* [ ] Align VectorCollector with Collector
+  * Revisit A2C implementation
+  * Make Logger compatible with VectorCollector

+* [ ] Implement 'reduce' argument for n-step learning that returns unsqueezed vectors (for DRQN)

+* [ ] Makes sure vector collector work as intended for off-policy methods and n-step collector work as intended for on-policy methods etc.

+## Lower priority

 * [ ] Offline gatherer
   * on pause until mujoco sorted